 Canada defender Kadeisha Buchanan’s reputation is steadily rising, with a standout performance in May’s draw with the U.S. doing her no harm at all, and her musical and family background gives a glimpse into the person behind the whole-hearted player.

-Just under four weeks ago, a crowd of 28,255 in Winnipeg saw the Canadian Women’s National Team take on their rivals the U.S. in a friendly.
-It is always an eagerly anticipated match-up and all the more so since the dramatic 4-3 extra-time win for the Americans in the 2012 Olympic semi-final.
+Just under four weeks ago, a crowd of 28,255 in Winnipeg saw the Canadian Women’s National Team take on rivals the U.S. in a friendly.
+It is always an eagerly-anticipated match-up, and all the more so since the dramatic 4-3 extra-time win for the Americans in the 2012 Olympic semi-final.

-It was Canada who struck first though in the latest meeting as 18-year-old centre-back Kadeisha Buchanan climbed above Ali Krieger and Abby Wambach to power a textbook first-half header into the net from Diana Matheson’s corner.
-The Brampton, Ontario product was in eye-catching form all night, backing up her goal with a robust and undoubtedly impressive display at the back against legendary striker Wambach.
-Kadeisha was deemed by many as the game’s standout player and she received widespread praise for her part in the 1-1 draw (after Sydney Leroux’s late equaliser).
+It was Canada who struck first in the latest meeting, as 18-year-old centre-back Kadeisha Buchanan climbed above Ali Krieger and Abby Wambach to power a textbook, first-half header into the net from Diana Matheson’s corner.
+The Brampton, Ontario product was in eye-catching form all night, backing up her goal with a robust and impressive display at the back against legendary striker Wambach.
+Kadeisha was deemed by many as the game’s standout player, receiving widespread praise for her part in the 1-1 draw (after Sydney Leroux’s late equaliser).

-Kadeisha was one of three teenagers (alongside 17-year-old Sura Yekka and 18-year-old Rebecca Quinn) in the defence against the U.S. and she certainly seems to have the respect of the more established players.
+Kadeisha was one of three teenagers in the defence against the U.S. and already seems to have the respect of the more-established players.
 When it comes to music, she has caught one or two on the team by surprise, and she explains how.

-Although born and raised in Canada, as well as a Brams United SC player from the age of 8, Kadeisha’s family background is Jamaican.
-Her father comes from St. Thomas while her mother hails from Montego Bay and she maintains a strong connection with her parents’ homeland through music.
+Although born and raised in Canada, as well as a Brams United SC player from the age of eight, Kadeisha’s family background is Jamaican.
+Her father comes from St. Thomas, while her mother hails from Montego Bay, and she maintains a strong connection with her parents’ homeland through music.

 “My Jamaican heritage plays a huge part in my life.
-Literally 90 per cent of the music I listen to is reggae, 9 per cent r&b and rap, and 1 per cent country.
+Literally 90 per cent of the music I listen to is reggae, nine per cent r&b and rap, and one per cent country.

-A notable player as a defender at Cardinal Leger Secondary School in Brampton, Kadeisha went on to make her senior national team debut at just 17.
-She won a silver medal at the CONCACAF Women’s Under-17 Championship in Guatemala in 2012 and also played in the FIFA Under-17 Women’s World Cup in Azerbaijan.
+A notable player as a defender at Cardinal Leger Secondary School in Brampton, Kadeisha went on to make her senior international debut at just 17.
+She won a silver medal at the CONCACAF Women’s Under-17 Championship in Guatemala in 2012, also playing in the FIFA Under-17 Women’s World Cup in Azerbaijan.

 “I also listened to TLC, Destiny’s Child, Brandy and Aaliyah.
 My favourite artists (now) are Popcaan, Beyoncé, Keyshia Cole and Drake.”

-Canada head coach John Herdman has described her as the ‘(Christine) Sinclair of defenders’ and has said although there are areas to improve she has a chance of being the world’s best in her position.
-Being likened to her international skipper and arguably one of the women’s game’s greatest ever players in Sinclair is extremely high praise indeed from Herdman.
+Canada coach John Herdman has described her as the ‘(Christine) Sinclair of defenders,’ and has said although there are areas to improve, she has a chance of being the world’s best in her position.
+Being likened to her international skipper and arguably one of the women’s game’s greatest ever players in Sinclair is high praise indeed.

-Also taking part in the Cyprus Cup earlier this year as Canada finished in 5th place, Kadeisha could play in the FIFA Under-20 World Cup in August.
-Goalkeepers Erin McLeod and Karina LeBlanc each have a wealth of experience to share with the younger players on the senior team and in terms of charisma, neither of them are lacking.
+Also taking part in the Cyprus Cup earlier this year, as Canada finished in 5th place, Kadeisha could play in the FIFA Under-20 World Cup in August.
+Goalkeepers Erin McLeod and Karina LeBlanc each have a wealth of experience to share with the younger players on the senior team, and in terms of charisma, neither are lacking.

-An interview subject on here last year, McLeod wins Kadeisha’s vote for singing ability but she cannot say the same for herself and LeBlanc!
+An interview subject on here last year, McLeod wins Kadeisha’s vote for singing ability, though she cannot say the same for herself and LeBlanc!

 “I would do a cover song with Karina (LeBlanc), Desi (Desiree Scott), Robyn (Gayle) and Carmelina (Moscato) to ‘She’s Royal’ by Tarrus Riley.”